of behavior that is impressive and ambitious in scope

 emanated from him, or the way his figure bent the light to a crucial incidence, but from any distance at all he appeared to me as though he were ascending an invisible ramp that magically preceded him.

-a protuberance on a bone especially for attachment of a muscle or ligament eminence of his angular jaw, which carved out two perfect hollows on either side of his chin. (of animals especially human beings) having arrived at the onset of puberty (the age at which sex glands become functional) but not yet fully mature pubescent, despite my memory of those final days of his shortened career, when his true age seemed to besiege him all over and at once.
+a protuberance on a bone attaching to a muscle or ligament eminence of his angular jaw, which carved out two perfect hollows on either side of his chin. having arrived at the onset of puberty but not fully mature pubescent, despite my memory of those final days of his shortened career, when his true age seemed to besiege him all over and at once.